core-wg/senml-spec/draft-jennings-core-senml.md

 which the system understands, the system SHOULD NOT use this object.
 This allows the version number to indicate that the object contains mandatory to understand attributes.
-New version numbers can only be defined in RFC which updates this specification or it successors.
+New version numbers can only be defined in an RFC that updates this specification or it successors.

 The Name value is concatenated to the Base Name value to get the name of the sensor.
 The resulting name needs to uniquely identify and differentiate the sensor from all others.
 If the object is a representation resulting from the request of a URI {{RFC3986}}, then in the absence of the Base Name attribute, this URI is used as the default value of Base Name.
 Thus in this case the Name field needs to be unique for that URI, for example an index or subresource name of sensors handled by the URI.